Settings for examining assignments

-Check that the assignment is published and publish it if it is not by clicking on the symbol for unpublished.
+Check that the assignment is published and publish it if it is not by pressing on the symbol for unpublished.
 Students will see that the assignment is available and its title when it is published.
 They will first see the content of the task at the time of "Available from".

 When the assignment has been created and published, it must be placed where students can easily find it.
 The recommendation is that you preferably use modules or that you have the page for all assignments published.
 Read more about how modules work .

 Use "Student view" and double check that the assignment is really visible and locked.
 On the "Home" page, press on the "Student view" button to view the course as a student.

 Reuse an assignment's settings

 You can copy an already created assignment to save time by only having to make the settings once.
 Create an assignment with the settings that suit your exam.
 Then copy that task by pressing the three points for the task in question, select "Duplicate".
 Name the copy with its own appropriate name and check that all settings have been transferred correctly.